What to Expect - Instructors

 Where can instructors assigned to a remote course find information about remote teaching?
 (Revised 9/22/2021)

-UCR’s fall quarter instructional guidance is applicable to all instructors including Associate-Ins, Teaching Assistants, and other Academic Student Employees (ASEs) serving in an instructional capacity.
+UCR’s instructional guidance is applicable to all instructors including Associate-Ins, Teaching Assistants, and other Academic Student Employees (ASEs) serving in an instructional capacity.
 However, ASEs should always consult with the instructor of record for their course before taking actions that are informed by this guidance.
 Key sources of guidance include the What to Expect – Instructors website and XCITE’s teaching and TA websites.

 Is it acceptable to have office hours online rather than in person?
 (Added 9/6/2021)